 Estimates of the stream-of-origin of chum salmon bycatch show bycatch of western Alaska chum salmon to be most prevalent in NMFS statistical area 509 and least prevalent in area 521.
 Analyses also indicate that chum salmon from western Alaska make up the greatest proportion of bycatch in the pollock fishery from early June to mid August.
 The combined-size limits of chum salmon BAA are largest East of 168 degrees West longitude during the months of June and July to match this pattern of chum salmon abundance.
 In addition, the base-rate "floor" is lowest during June and July.
 Both of these program components are estimated to increase the size of candidate BAA when and where chum salmon that are likely to return to western Alaska rivers are encountered.
-The figure below shows that thousands of square miles in the fishable areas of the Bering Sea East of 168 degrees West longitude, were closed to pollock fishing by CP IPA vessels during June, July and August of 2017.
+The figure below shows that thousands of square miles in the fishable areas of the Bering Sea both East and West of 168 degrees West longitude, were closed to pollock fishing by CP IPA vessels during the 2018 B-season.

-Figure 9.
-Chum bycatch avoidance areas for the CP sector during June, July and August, 2017.
+Figure 10.
+Chum bycatch avoidance areas for the CP sector, B-season, 2018.

-Table 6 shows the B-season weeks of 2017 and the number of vessels excluded from designated bycatch avoidance areas for chum salmon during each week.
-There were a total of thirteen CP BAA for the B-season.
-From July 14th through August 4th, all CP IPA vessels were restricted from fishing within the Bycatch Avoidance Areas that were identified, which caused significant movement by the fleet and lost fishing time.
+Table 6 shows the B-season weeks of 2018 and the number of vessels excluded from designated bycatch avoidance areas for chum salmon during each week.
+There were a total of fifteen CP BAA for the B-season.
+Peak bycatch occurred during July, when a majority of CP IPA vessels were restricted from fishing within the Bycatch Avoidance Areas that were identified, which caused significant movement by the fleet and lost fishing time.

 Table 6.
-Number of CP vessels excluded from chum salmon designated bycatch avoidance areas during the 2017 B-season.
+Number of CP vessels excluded from chum salmon designated bycatch avoidance areas during the 2018 B-season.

-Week 6/30 7/7 7/14 7/21 7/28 8/04 8/11 8/18 9/01 9/08 9/15 Number of CPs excluded from BAAs 0 5 13 14 14 11 8 2 1 1 5
+Week 6/21 6/28 7/05 7/12 7/19 7/26 8/03 8/09 8/16 8/23 8/30 9/07 9/25 Number of CPs excluded from BAAs 0 8 7 10 7 5 1 1 0 0 0 0 1